 Due to its operations, the Company is exposed to financial risks, such as market risks (market prices), credit risk and liquidity risk.
 The Company's general risk management plan seeks to minimise the potential negative impact of the financial markets' volatility on the Company's financial performance.
-The Company is in the position of using financial derivatives in order to hedge its exposure to specific risks.
+The Company is in the position of using Financial derivatives in order to hedge its exposure to specific risks.

-The risk management is implemented by the Company's financial department, which operates under specific rules.
-The Board of Directors gives instructions, provides guidance and rules about interest rate risk, credit risk and non-derivative financial instruments as well as short-term cash investments.
+The (financial) risk management is implemented by the Company's financial department, which operates under specific rules.
+The Board of Directors gives instructions, provides guidance and rules about interest rate risk, credit risk and non-derivative financial instruments as well as the short-term investment of reserves.